 - 1. Student must be a citizen of the United States or an eligible non-citizen. - 2.
 Student must be matriculated in an approved program. - 3.
 Student must be a New York State resident (EOP, APTS, Part-Time TAP and TAP and Part Time Scholarship and Excelsior Scholarship only). - 4.
 Student must maintain good academic standing.
 See the section labels "Academic Standards for Financial Aid" - 5.
-Student may not be in default on a previous loan, or owe a repayment on an over-award. - 6.
-Male students must be registered with Selective Service (you must register between the ages of 18 and 25); - 7.
-Sign the certification statement on the Free Application for Federal Student Aid (FAFSA®) form stating that - you are not in default on a federal student loan, - you do not owe money on a federal student grant, and - · you will use federal student aid only for educational purposes; and - 8. show you're qualified to obtain a college or career school education by - having a high school diploma or a recognized equivalent such as a General Educational Development (GED) certificate; - completing a high school education in a homeschool setting approved under state law (or-if state law does not require a homeschooled student to obtain a completion credential-completing a high school education in a homeschool setting that qualifies as an exemption from compulsory attendance requirements under state law); or - enrolling in an eligible career pathway program and meeting one of the "ability-to-benefit" alternatives
+Student may not be in default on a previous loan or owe a repayment on an over-award. - 6.
+Sign the certification statement on the Free Application for Federal Student Aid (FAFSA®) form stating that - you are not in default on a federal student loan, - you do not owe money on a federal student grant, and - you will use federal student aid only for educational purposes; and - 7.
+Show you're qualified to obtain a college or career school education by - having a high school diploma or a recognized equivalent such as a General Educational Development (GED) certificate; - completing a high school education in a homeschool setting approved under state law (or-if state law does not require a homeschooled student to obtain a completion credential-completing a high school education in a homeschool setting that qualifies as an exemption from compulsory attendance requirements under state law); or - enrolling in an eligible career pathway program and meeting one of the "ability-to-benefit" alternatives